 A number of sources were consulted as part of researching this biography.
 Moran's Hall of Fame Library clipping file offered a significant number of articles.
 On Moran's tenure as manager of the Phillies see Paths to Glory, How Great Baseball Teams Got That Way by Mark L. Armour and Daniel R. Levitt and Occasional Glory, The History of the Philadelphia Phillies by David M. Jordan.
 For his stretch on the Reds, the best source is The Cincinnati Reds by Lee Allen.

-For the matters involving Commissioner Landis, Judge and Jury, The Life and Times of Judge Kennesaw Mountain Landis by David Pietrusza is excellent.
-The individual scandals are also well covered in Baseball, the Golden Age by Harold Seymour and The Fix is In, A History of Gambling and Game Fixing Scandals by Daniel E. Ginsburg.
+For the matters involving Commissioner Landis, Judge and Jury: The Life and Times of Judge Kennesaw Mountain Landis by David Pietrusza is excellent.
+The individual scandals are also well covered in Baseball: The Golden Age by Dr. Harold and Dorothy Seymour and The Fix Is In: A History of Gambling and Game Fixing Scandals by Daniel E. Ginsburg.
 Obviously there are numerous books of varying quality on the fixed 1919 World Series.
 One important recent contribution is Rothstein: The Life, Times and Murder of the Criminal Genius Who Fixed the 1919 World Series, by David Pietrusza.

 Now that they are digitized and available, The Sporting News and the New York Times make exceptional sources that can be explored relatively easily.
 The Times is superb for digging out contemporary information for particular events.
 The Sporting News is useful for this as well, although it is at least as valuable as a source of player career summaries through their quite comprehensive obituaries, even for non-star players.

 Finally, two standard baseball reference books, Total Baseball and The Sports Encyclopedia: Baseball are essential.
-The new (2004) edition of The Baseball Encyclopedia by Pete Palmer and Gary Gillette is necessary and suitable in the absence of Total Baseball.
+The 2004 edition of The Baseball Encyclopedia by Pete Palmer and Gary Gillette is necessary and suitable in the absence of Total Baseball.